-Principle Equitable and non-coercive access to treatment People who want to access a residential rehabilitation service for support with their substance use must be able to freely choose this, and not be coerced into, or excluded from, treatment.
-How to put this in practice?
-Talk to clients about their interest in going to a residential rehab.
-Let them know it is their choice to go to a residential rehab and make sure they understand what the conditions of the service might be.
-Things to note for people impacted by the CJS?
-People with criminal records (and violent charges) are often excluded from residential rehabs.
-Therefore, you might need to advocate to the service to accept your client.
-Conversely, people who are convicted of specific offences can mandated by Court, or have as a condition of their parole or bail conditions, to participate in a treatment program which can include residential rehab.
+Equitable and non-coercive access to treatment

+People who want to access a residential rehabilitation service for support with their substance use must be able to freely choose this, and not be coerced into, or excluded from, treatment.

+- Talk to clients about their interest in going to a residential rehab. - Let them know it is their choice to go to a residential rehab and make sure they understand what the conditions of the service might be.

+- People with criminal records (and violent charges) are often excluded from residential rehabs.
+Therefore, you might need to advocate to the service to accept your client. - Conversely, people who are convicted of specific offences can mandated by Court, or have as a condition of their parole or bail conditions, to participate in a treatment program which can include residential rehab.
 Ideally, participating in treatment should always be voluntary, however, if your client is mandated into treatment (with the alterative being a prison sentence), take this as an opportunity to chat with your client about ways to maximise the experience, even though it wasn't their choice.
-Where to get more info?

 NSW Health Health Direct

-Principle Needle &amp; syringe programmes (NSP) NSPs are a public health initiative that aims to minimise infection with blood-borne viruses such as human immunodeficiency virus (HIV) and hepatitis B and C among people who inject drugs through providing sterile injecting equipment.
-How to put this in practice?
-If a client is injecting drugs advise them how to access to safe injecting equipment through a NSP.
+Needle & syringe programmes (NSP)

+NSPs are a public health initiative that aims to minimise infection with blood-borne viruses such as human immunodeficiency virus (HIV) and hepatitis B and C among people who inject drugs through providing sterile injecting equipment.

+- If a client is injecting drugs advise them how to access to safe injecting equipment through a NSP.
 NSW Health has details of every NSP in NSW.
 For clients who are unable to access to NSPs (due to where they live, mobility issues, fear of being identified as an injecting drug user) advise them to order NSP equipment online from NUAA.
-Some pharmacies also offer sterile injecting equipment.
-NSP outlets provide sterile injecting equipment such as needles and syringes, Fitpacks and other injecting equipment (such as swabs, water, spoons and cotton balls) as well as disposal facilities free of charge.
-Things to note for people impacted by the CJS?
-There are no needle and syringe programs (NSPs) in NSW prisons.
-This means sharing of injecting (sometimes home-made and unsterile) equipment in prison is common.
-People in prison experience much higher rates of blood-borne viruses.
-8 Therefore, when working with clients in the community it is important to advise them to access sterile injecting equipment and not share equipment (in conjunction with testing and treatment for blood-borne infections).
-Where to get more info?
+Some pharmacies also offer sterile injecting equipment. - NSP outlets provide sterile injecting equipment such as needles and syringes, Fitpacks and other injecting equipment (such as swabs, water, spoons and cotton balls) as well as disposal facilities free of charge.

+- There are no needle and syringe programs (NSPs) in NSW prisons. - This means sharing of injecting (sometimes home-made and unsterile) equipment in prison is common. - People in prison experience much higher rates of blood-borne viruses.
+8 - Therefore, when working with clients in the community it is important to advise them to access sterile injecting equipment and not share equipment (in conjunction with testing and treatment for blood-borne infections).

 NUAA NSW Health